Debugging Python in VSCode

 Let’s get into the process of debugging this code.

-Start by clicking on the debug icon on the left-hand panel of your VSCode.
-Click on create a launch.json file, which will give you a drop-down of all your currently installed debuggers.
+Start by clicking on the debug icon on the left-hand panel in your VSCode.
+Click Create a launch.json file, which will give you a drop-down of all your currently installed debuggers.

 Screenshot